Xamarsia/sellify/README.md

 These commands should be executed in the root directory of the `sellify` project.

 - `pnpm turbo dev` - starts the development server.
-- `pnpm turbo build` - builds the application for production.
+- `pnpm turbo build` - builds the project for production.
 - `pnpm turbo start` - starts the production server.
 - `pnpm turbo lint` - runs ESLint.
 - `pnpm turbo check-types` - runs type checking.